 New Year's Fireworks (January)

-The New Year is celebrated by often inebriated and happy Norwegians with free reign to set off fireworks.
+The New Year is celebrated by often inebriated and happy Norwegians with free rein to set off fireworks.
 It is an amazing sight for those who are used to more regulated fireworks displays.

 Sami National Day (February)

 The Norwegian Museum of Cultural History marks Sami National Day with a series of activities and entertainment for all the family.
-Attendees even get to sample Sami specialities, such as reindeer meat.
+Attendees even get to sample Sami specialities, including reindeer meat.